thibault-jouan/uh-wm/README.md

 -------

   The actions DSL implements a few built-in messages, but also acts as a proxy to the layout.
-Any message prefixed with `layout_` will be forwarded to the layout, with the prefix stripped.
+Any message prefixed with `layout_` is forwarded to the layout, with its prefix stripped.
 That is, if `layout_view_sel '2'` is evaluated, then the layout will receive the `view_sel` message with `"2"` as argument.
-Up to date information is available in the [`ActionsHandler` class documentation][actions_doc]
+Accurate information is available in the [`ActionsHandler` class documentation][actions_doc]

 | Message       | Arguments | Description